 Beruwala fish market is an example where it’s particular rewarding.
 I loved this kind of stuff.
 It had everything I looked for in a travel experience – a sensory overload of colors, smell, and humanity with a scenic background.

-Morocco has some of my favorite markets to browse and photograph.
 Do you visit the local marketplaces during your travel?
 Which country has the most colorful markets?

 How to get to Beruwala Fish Harbor

 Once in Beruwala, take a tuk tuk to the Harbor.
 A ‘there and back’ tuk tuk to ride the 3km from Cinnamon Bey to the harbor, plus an hour waiting time, was 300 rupees.
+Tip: Wear close-toed shoes when visiting.
+My poor roommate had to endure my fishy sandals and feet for days!

 I was a guest of PTBA and Cinnamon Hotels during my stay in Beruwala.